 Now that you’re running a business, there’s a plethora of business deductions that may be available to you.
 Many content creators make their content at home; this can allow you to use the business-use-of-home expense deduction.
 Those who hire people to edit their videos can deduct the salaries they pay out as an expense; remember that as an employer, you may have to pay out CPP, which is one of the reasons many people opt to hire freelancers instead of employees.
 Depending on what kind of content you create, there are a number of other deductions you might be able to make for supplies essential to the running of your business.
 A Twitch streamer might claim the games they purchased as an expense, while a YouTube channel focused on a puppy might claim the food and grooming for the pup as a necessary expense.
 Remember that the CRA can always audit you, so you’ll need to be able to show the expenses as business expenses – you can’t just write anything off.

 This is all pretty tricky; as a new business owner, it can be hard to know what the CRA will and won’t accept as business write-offs, and it can be harder still to know what hiring schema you should employ, and the best way of organizing your purchases and earnings so it’s easier around tax time.
-Tax accountants are a huge help for any new business, content creators included; they’ll help you understand how to organize and file, and what deductions can realistically be taken.
+At Compass Accounting, our tax accountants are a huge help for any new business, content creators included; they’ll help you understand how to organize and file, and what deductions can realistically be taken.